edunnett/c_scheme_gen/README.md

-#C-Scheme Gen
+# C-Scheme Gen
-## is a package of generators.
+This is a package of generators.
 Currently, you can generate a color scheme from a class of static colors.

-#example.
+# example.

 in file colors.dart add
 ```dart